haringsm01/trends_aquatic_eDNA_Alaska/README.md

 # trends_aquatic_eDNA_Alaska
-Repo containing scripts for Trends in Aquatic Environmental DNA Research in Alaska manuscript
+Data tidying and analyses scripts for Trends in Aquatic Environmental DNA Research in Alaska manuscript.
+Developed my Maggie A.B.
+Harings in collaboration with Dr. Brandi Kamermans and Dr. Laura Timm.
+University of Alaska Fairbanks.

+This repo contains all scripts used to generate figures for the manuscript:

+[CITATION]